Aerendir/bundle-stripe/Resources/docs/Frontend-Integration.md

 The form type is really simple: it is composed of only one field: [`card_token`](https://github.com/Aerendir/stripe-bundle/blob/master/Form/Type/CreditCardStripeTokenType.php).

-Before you ask why, let me explain a bit about how Stripe's credit cards processing works (you can see it in action in the link above).
+Before you ask why, let us explain a bit about how Stripe's credit cards processing works (you can see it in action in the link above).

 ### 2.1: How does Stripe's credit cards processing work

 In abstract, the flow is this:

-1. Your customer provides his credit card details on a form on your page or, alternatively,, you can load a modal box served directly by the Stripe's secure servers.
+1. Your customer provides his credit card details on a form on your page or, alternatively, you can load a modal box served directly by the Stripe's secure servers.
 2. The customer enters his credit card details in the form and submit it (more about submissionvery soon);
 3. Stripe processes these data and returns you a card token that is a unique identifier of the card on the Stripe's systems;
 4. You use the token to charge the customer.